DavidJMcGarvey/FSJS-techdegree-project-04/README.md

 This browser game uses object oriented programing to present a fun little phrase guessing game.
 Using JavaScript **classes**, this app uses a **Game** class and a **Phrase** class to build a random phrase and render it to screen as blank tiles.
-The player can user the supplied onscreen keyboard to make guesses as to how to spell the hidden phrase.
+The player can use the supplied onscreen keyboard to make guesses as to how to spell the hidden phrase.
 The player has 5 guesses to complete the game.
 The following are the methods (and any parameters) for each class that are used to make the classes interact correctly: